rashedki/FSNS-Casting-Agency-Capstone/README.md

 Delete a actor from the db.

-Tests
+### Tests

-To run the tests, run
+To run the tests, run the follwoing script in your terminal:
 ```sh
 python3 test_app.py
 ```